 - Applicant details – name, organisation, address including country, other contact details, organisation type, ultimate organisation owner/s.

-- Organisational role – how your organisation can use the IPS to improve international healthcare delivery; who you have worked with to do this (if any other organisation(s).
+- Organisational role – How does your organisation plans to use the IPS to improve international healthcare delivery?
+Who do you work with to deliver the IPS (if any other organisation(s).
 Max 300 words

-- IPS implementation details – how you have put the IPS to use; the type of healthcare service you are using it in; the specifics of the application.
+- IPS implementation details – How do you propose to put the IPS to use?
+What type of health and care services do you plan to use it in?
+What are the specifics of the application?
 Max 300 words.

-- The future – extrapolate into the future what benefits your use of the ILS will deliver – please give a rationale and justification for your projection so the judges can decide how likely it is to happen.
+- The future – When extrapolating into the future what benefits use of the IPS will deliver?
+How do you propose to ensure that as many people as possible are aware of the benefits the IPS delivers? – please give a rationale and explanation for your projection so the judges can decide how likely it is to happen.
 Max 300 words

-For more information please contact Charles Lowe at firstname.lastname@example.org and follow the official hashtag #TrilliiumIIPrize.
+For additional information please contact Charles Lowe at email@example.com or Janne Rasmussen at firstname.lastname@example.org and follow the official hashtag #TrilliiumIIPrize.